In 1075 Emma de Gauder held this castle against the king

 and it is surrounded by men.

-In the night, a horse rode north east
+In the night, a horse rides north east

-for the coast and left a girl in charge.
+for the coast and leaves a girl in charge.

 Too busy to pine at the battlements,